Ki-Jana Carter: Professional career

 Carter signed a seven-year, $19.2 million deal which included a $7.125 million signing bonus, which at the time was an NFL record contract for a rookie.
 There were also incentive clauses such as making an extra $100,000 if he scored 12 touchdowns in a season.

 He played for the Washington Redskins in 2001.
 In 2002, Carter was signed by the Green Bay Packers, but did not make their final roster.
 He spent his final two seasons with the New Orleans Saints from 2003 to 2004.
 In seven NFL seasons, he played in 59 games, started 14 of them, and compiled 1,144 rushing yards and 20 touchdowns on 319 attempts, and 66 receptions for 469 yards and a touchdown.

 Injuries

-Often considered a "bust" by media given where he was drafted, Carter was beset with injuries from his rookie season on.

 Carter tore a ligament in his knee on his third carry of his first preseason game of his rookie year and never fully recovered.
 He missed the entire 1995 season.

 In 1997, he suffered a torn rotator cuff in his left shoulder with fears that he would miss the entire season.

 In 1998, he missed the entire season after breaking his left wrist in a game against the Tennessee Oilers.

 In 1999, he again missed the entire season after dislocating his right kneecap in a game against the Carolina Panthers.